State, federal, and international laws governing cosmetics

 These 4 bills aim to make beauty and personal care products safer for all.
 Take Action to help pass these bills!

-HR 5537: Toxic Free Beauty Act Bans the entire class of PFAS chemicals plus 11 of the most toxic chemicals on the planet from beauty and personal care products sold in the U.S. Authored by Reps.
+The Toxic Free Beauty Act bans 11 of the most toxic chemicals on the planet from beauty and personal care products sold in the U.S. Authored by Reps.
 Schakowsky and Fletcher.

 NGO bill leads:

-HR 5538: Cosmetic Fragrance and Flavor Ingredient Right to Know Act Require the disclosure of the secret, unlabeled fragrance and flavor chemicals in personal care products that are toxic to human health and the environment.
+The Cosmetic Fragrance and Flavor Ingredient Right to Know Act requires the disclosure of the secret, unlabeled fragrance and flavor chemicals in personal care products that are toxic to human health and the environment.
 Authored by Reps.
 Schakowsky and Matsui.

 NGO bill leads:

-HR 5540: Cosmetic Safety for Communities of Color and Professional Salon Workers Act of 2021 Create cosmetic safety protections for these two vulnerable populations who are most at risk of unsafe exposures because of toxic chemicals in the products marketed to them or commonly found in their workplaces.
+The Cosmetic Safety for Communities of Color and Professional Salon Workers Act creates cosmetic safety protections for these two vulnerable populations who are most at risk of hazardous exposures because of toxic chemicals in the products marketed to them or commonly found in their workplaces.
 Authored by Reps.
 Schakowsky and Blunt-Rochester.

 NGO bill leads:

-HR 5539: Cosmetic Supply Chain Transparency Act Require upstream suppliers to provide ingredient disclosure and safety data to cosmetic companies so that the companies have the information they need to make safer products.
+The Cosmetic Supply Chain Transparency Act requires upstream suppliers to provide ingredient disclosure and safety data to cosmetic companies so that the companies have the information they need to make safer products.
 Authored by Rep. Schakowsky.

 NGO bill leads: